thebryanmartinez/thebryanmartinez/README.md

 # 👋Hey there!
-I'm Bryan
+I'm Bryan[Bryan Martinez Zelaya - CV.pdf](https://github.com/user-attachments/files/16859687/Bryan.Martinez.Zelaya.-.CV.pdf)

 ### 👨🏻‍💻 About Me

 💡 I like to explore new technologies and develop software solutions.
-🎓 I'm a student of Computer Science at the Universidad Catolica de Honduras.
+🎓 I'm graduated as a Computer Science Engineer at the Universidad Catolica de Honduras.
 🌐 My favorite software to create are websites, web apps and mobile apps.
 🌱 I'm on track for learning more about Software Testing, Search Engine Optimization and Accessibility.
 🏢 I'm currently a Junior Software Engineer in [Hello Iconic](https://www.helloiconic.com/).
 🚀 In my free time I like to work in personal projects with React and take courses for learning and improving.
 📧 You can connect with me via my email at [bryanmartz972@gmail.com](mailto:bryanmartz972@gmail.com) or in [LinkedIn](https://www.linkedin.com/in/thebryanmartinez/).
-📄 Please have a look at my [Résume]() and my [Website](https://bryan-martinez-portfolio.vercel.app/) for more details about me.
+📄 Please have a look at my [Résume]() and my [Website](https://www.bryanmartinez.dev/) for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 Tech Stack